Optimise Your GitHub Profile: Stand Out & Get Noticed | Proven Strategies

 Bio: This is the space where developers can provide short interesting snippets about themselves.
 This can include some information related to any kind of thing they like outside of programming.
 In a nutshell, GitHub bio can be used as a pivot by developers to show different facets of their life.

 Profile picture: Like all other social networks, GitHub also provides space to add profile pictures.
 It always pays off to put a face to a profile that churns out good concise code.
+A well-chosen profile picture on GitHub can create professionalism and approachability, leaving a lasting first impression for potential collaborators and employers.
+Make sure it reflects your commitment to your work and the coding community.

 Bring into the picture things you don’t know but in a positive manner: Not being familiar with everything is perfectly acceptable for developers as they are always in the process of learning new things.